Updated 1:46 p.m. with more information from the scene.

-Throughout the last seven weeks, Garcia's family has held strong in the hopes that Garcia would return home.
-Several vigils have been held in Cleveland Circle and church services have been organized in Garcia's name.
+Throughout the last seven weeks, Garcia's family has held strong in the hopes that Garcia would return home. and in Garcia's name.

-Family and friends, in particular Garcia's classmates, have also taken to different forms of social media in hopes of getting the word out about Garcia's disappearance.
+Family and friends, in particular Garcia's classmates, in hopes of getting the word out about Garcia's disappearance.
 A Facebook group for Garcia has more than 3,300 members and the Twitter account @FindFranco has nearly 500 followers.

 One of Garcia's friends and fellow bandmates, Rachele Reis, Tweeted this afternoon: "I'm so numb.
 I'll love and miss you forvever. #RIPFranco."